zeinhord/Portfolio-Guide/README.md

 # 🗺 Ivan's Portfolio

-Welcome to my data portfolio!
-Here, I document a summary of my projects in the data science field.
+Welcome to my Data Science portfolio!
+Here, I document a summary of my projects in the Data Science field.

 ## 📚 Table of Contents